NEW IN R20

 This is a multiplier for the reflection’s brightness.
 Values in excess of 100% will lead to an amplification of the reflection over and above the normal measure.

 Here, the mixing of the Color defined in the Diffuse material channel can be defined.
-If Diffuse Color is set to 0%, this color will be covered completely by the reflection (if its Opacity is set to 100% and not Fresnel function is used).
-Larger Diffuse Color values will superimpose the reflection’s color with that of the Diffuse channel.
+If Diffuse Tint is set to 0%, this color will be covered completely by the reflection (if its Opacity is set to 100% and not Fresnel function is used).
+Larger Diffuse Tint values will superimpose the reflection’s color with that of the Diffuse channel.

 Use this setting to control the dispersion in the reflection.
 The larger the Roughness value, the more blurry and matte the reflection will be.
 The material will then appear muted and rough.
 Generally speaking, there are only very few real-world surfaces that are perfectly smooth and polished.
 A little roughness in the reflection generally makes it look more realistic.
 Increasing Roughness values will, however, increase render times for the material accordingly since the increased dispersion requires more memory.